shah/static-site-publishing-framework/README.md

 * **support**.
 SSPF documentation and other support collateral reside here.
 * **tasks**.
 Custom Makefiles, Mage scripts, and other task runner code resides here.
-* **tmp**.
-Temporary files created during SSPF's generation process reside here.
-* **vendor**.
-Google Go (e.g. Mage) and other custom libraries reside here.
-Only required during the SSPF code generation process, not in final publication (which is HTML static site).
-* **Makefile**.
-Central Makefile which drives all other commands and utilities.